-- Through Newspaper. - Telephonically for meetings. - Aluminizes also entertained if they bring the request of admission of poor students. - They homely atmosphere is prevailing in the college hence the former faculty often visit the college in their spare time and also college function. - Former faculties at times are invited as greet to chain the various programmes organized in the college. - Teachers welfare association has been formed in the college in the session -2012-13. - Funds were collected from all the faculties. - These funds are used for student's progression to suppo0rt students who have weak financial back ground and promising students also.
+- Through Newspaper. - Telephonically for meetings. - Aluminizes also entertained if they bring the request of admission of poor students. - A homely atmosphere is prevailing in the college hence the former faculties often visit the college in their spare time and also college functions. - Former faculties at times are invited as guest to cahier the various programmes organized in the college. - Teachers welfare association has been formed in the college in the session -2012-13. - Funds were collected from all the faculties. - These funds are used for student's progression to suppo0rt students who have weak financial back ground and promising students also. - This year college celebrated its silver jubley year.
+Hence old students faculties were invited in college annual function and honored. - One of are alumeenee who is Posted as District civil Judge was also honored.